brooklyncentral/brooklyn-ambari/README.md

 If the YAML uses the `services` configuration key, then the extra service has to use `serviceName`.
 Otherwise, in case of an Ambari host groups deployment, `componentNames` is the one that must to be used.
 The configuration key `bindTo` is **optional**.
-By default, the entoty will be bind to the Ambari server node.
+By default, the entity will be bind to the Ambari server node.

 ### Create an extra service